Asked Questions about the NTF Summer Program:

 relays), middle and long distance (800m, 1500m, 3000m), hurdles; field

-include long, triple, and standing long jump, throwing (javelin,
+include long, triple, and high jump, throwing (javelin,

 divided into different event groups?